qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   Hacking & slashing
   ==================

+  The 'descramble' letters layer is basically a Qwerty layout, because that becomes Dvorak after computer side remapping.
+However it is not the best Qwerty layout, because the symbols on the `_DDN` layer are not optimal for direct Qwerty use.
+With some minor tweaks there, you could use it as a good Qwerty layout for a pretty full featured dual layout board.

   For basic adaptation of this map to get the right characters for you, you could have a look at layers `_RAR`, `_ACC`, and `_DRA`, and then see what layers to set for the 2nd and 7th keys on the bottom row.

-  Another interesting adaptation is to rework the keys on the `_DDL` and `_DDN` "descramble" layers, to for example a whole other language with different letter symbols.

   If you do and it works I could add a link to your map here if you like.